grantcolley/dotnetwhat/README.md

 });
 ```

+If `await` is called on the UI thread, code that runs after the await will continue on the UI thread.
 By default, awaiting a task will capture the scheduler from `SynchronisationContext.Current` or `TaskScheduler.Current`.
-When the callback is ready to be invoked, it’ll use the captured scheduler.
-Therefore, if `await` is called on the UI thread, code that runs after the await will continue on the UI thread.
+When the callback is ready to be invoked, it’ll use the captured scheduler if available.
 `ConfigureAwait(continueOnCapturedContext: false)` avoids forcing the callback to be invoked on the original context or scheduler.
 ConfigureAwait(continueOnCapturedContext: true)
 `ConfigureAwait(true)` does nothing meaninglful, except to explicitly show not using `ConfigureAwait(false)` is inentional e.g. to silence static analysis warnings.

+> **Note**
+>
+> Code after the await is not guaranteed to run on the same thread.
+Therefore `async/await` cannot run inside a `lock` statement.

 > **Note**
 >